GGE05

 Teachers

-In 2023 share of female teachers in general and professional educational institutions (except preschools) in Latvia is the highest among EU member states – 86.1 % of teachers are women.
+In 2024, the share of female teachers in general and professional educational institutions (except preschools) in Latvia was the highest among EU member states – 85.8 % of teachers are women.
 In all general and professional educational institutions in the EU member states the number of female teachers is larger than the number of male teachers – the average share of female teachers in the EU is 72.9 %.
 The largest share of female teachers in Latvia is in age group 45–59 years, i.e., 9 out of 10 teachers are women.

 Academic staff